steltenpower/swipaLOD/README.md

 - Is there a clear divide between LINKspaces and ontologies?
 - Can ontologies be created in the canvas?
 - Can I refer to a triple somewhere else, as not copying is the point of this all?
 Sort of, see http://patterns.dataincubator.org/book/reified-statement.html
+OR does it need RDF*'s Lois Lane construct as mentioned in https://douroucouli.wordpress.com/2019/07/11/proposed-strategy-for-semantics-in-rdf-and-property-graphs/ ?
 - As syntax of SPARQL queries is very similar to one of the RDF notations, can this tool be used to create SPARQL queries?